 You can get to Rottnest by air, private boat or by far the most popular way fast ferry.
 Fast ferries leave from three locations around Perth.

-- In the CBD from Barracks Street jetty – journey of 90min
+- In the CBD from Barracks Street jetty – a journey of 90min

-- North at Hillary’s Boat Harbour – journey of 45min
+- North at Hillary’s Boat Harbour – a journey of 45min

-- South at Victoria Quay Fremantle – journey of 25min
+- South at Victoria Quay Fremantle – a journey of 25min